jazzcrazed/jazzcrazed.github.com-old/contents/articles/2013-05-01-april-had-some-great-content.md

 ---
-layout: post
 title: "April Had Some Great Dev Culture Content"
-description:
+tags: development
+date: 2013-05-01 13:00
+---

 Don&rsquo;t know what it is about April, but there were a lot of great posts and presentations about development team culture that really struck a chord in me.
 Here are a few faves; take a look if you haven&rsquo;t already.

-tags: [development]
-date: 2013-05-01 13:00:SS -0400
----
+<span class="more"></span>

 <dl>
   <dt>
     <a href="http://minifesto.org/" target="_blank">